Ridwan010/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

 #### Step 8: Testing PHP and Mysql with Apache (LAMP Stack)

 In the previous step, php was tested with apache by using apache to serve a default php page.
+So have been able to use three out of the four technology softwares that makes up our stack.
+Let's use our LAMP stack

-Let's do ma The first to do is to create a database with datas
+The first to do is to create a new user and database for mysql server.

-Log into mysql as root user
+Log into mysql as root user.
+Make sure you enter the password we created in `step 3` in order to gain access to the database.

-    sudo mysql
+    sudo mysql -u root -p

-***In the mysql shell***
+***In the mysql prompt***
 Create a database called darey_io

     CREATE DATABASE darey_io;